 This guide explains how a domain name works.

-3 bases to understand
+3 basics to understand

 - Each domain has DNS (Domain Name System), which indicate where the DNS zone of the domain name is

 - The DNS zone is then used to entrust the management of various services related to the domain name to different providers.
-For a single domain name, it is possible, for example, to entrust web hosting to provider X (via the A Record) and Email hosting to provider Y (via the MX record)
+For a single domain name, it is possible, for example, to entrust web hosting to provider X (via the A Record) and Email Service to provider Y (via the MX record)

 In administrative terms,